JonathanAviles/DPFLOW---MATLAB/readme.txt

+# DPFLOW---MATLAB
+Unbalanced Power Flow Calculator for Distribution Networks, implemented using MATLAB

-Please, copy all the files in this repository in the same folder and run the script dpflow as follows:
+Please, copy all files from this repository to the same folder and run the function 'dpflow' as follows:

 outputVariables = dpflow(distCase_test13nodes);